 IPM Council of Canada credits

 This webcast has been approved for continuing education credits (CECs) - 0.5 IPM - as part of the Pesticide Re-Certification program administered by the Western Canada Turfgrass Association in cooperation with the British Columbia Ministry of Environment.
 This event has also been approved for 1.0 CECs by the IPM Council of Canada as part of the IPM Accreditation Program they administer.
-A short exam is required and is pending.
+A short exam is required.